 Established in 2002, Casey Trees is an urban forestry nonprofit that connects people to trees and inspires communities to come together and take responsibility for the long term health of the urban environment.
 By working with volunteers and partners city-wide we plant, maintain, monitor and advocate for the trees of Washington D.C. to ensure that they stay healthy and abundant for generations to come.

 Estimated at 50 percent in 1950, D.C.’s tree canopy declined to 35 percent in 2011.
 A Washington Post article chronicling this decline encouraged Betty Brown Casey, a longtime area resident, to establish Casey Trees to gain back the trees that it had lost.

-Trees keep us cool, manage stormwater, and control pollution.
-They encourage outdoor activity, calm our nerves, and make our homes and streets beautiful.
-If you’re passionate about trees, sign up for a class, help us plant some trees in your neighborhood, or take advantage of the many volunteer opportunities we have available — it’s a lot of fun and a great way to meet people in The City of Trees.
+If you’re passionate about trees, sign up for a class, help us plant some trees in your neighborhood, or take advantage of the many volunteer opportunities we have available — it’s a lot of fun and a great way to meet people in the City of Trees.